Saunved/mint-css/CONTRIBUTING.md

 ### Adding new flavors
 * If you have an idea or you are a designer who wants to implement a flavor, please create a new flavor request [here](https://github.com/Saunved/mint-css/issues/new/choose)
 * Create new flavors quickly by simply creating a copy of any of the existing flavors, e.g. ```src/flavors/default``` folder and renaming it to ```your-flavor-name```
-* Before creating new classes, always refer to the [class list](./docs/class-list.md) to use the correct class name
+* You can also use the ```scaffolds/partials``` folder to get a complete scaffold for creating your own flavor
 * Add the flavor to ```gulpfile.js```
 * Run ```gulp``` in the command line to generate all required build files
 * Open a pull request when you are ready to add your flavor
 * **Javascript components are shared across flavors**

 ### Adding to the class list
-* If you want to new classes to the class list file, open a pull request [here](https://github.com/Saunved/mint-css/issues/new/choose) and suggest a style enhancement
+* If you want to new classes to the class list file, you can do so [here](https://github.com/Saunved/mint-css/issues/new/choose) and suggest a style enhancement

 ## Contributing to documentation
 * *Still working on how to structure the documentation!*